-When you invest in the ScholarShare 529 plan, the money your contributions generates in the market is shielded from taxes.
+When you invest in the ScholarShare 529 plan, the money your contributions generate in the market is protected from taxes.
 This means your money can maximize the power of compound interest.
 The money you take out of the plan is also tax-free if you use it for 529 plan qualified expenses such as tuition and mandatory fees at eligible institutions.

 However, you may face a financial hit if you take money out of the plan for anything else.
-In this case, you’ve made a nonqualified withdrawal and it may be subject to federal income tax as well as a 10% penalty.
+In this case, you’ve made a nonqualified withdrawal and it may be subject to your standard federal income tax rates, in addition to a sizable 10% penalty.

-ScholarShare 529 allows you to invest in a range of portfolios with underlying funds that leading financial institutions like TIAA-CREF and T. Rowe Price manage.
+ScholarShare 529 allows you to invest in a range of portfolios with underlying funds that leading financial institutions, like TIAA-CREF, T. Rowe Price, Vanguard and others, manage the allocations of.
 Your portfolio options span age-based, multi-fund, single-fund and guaranteed portfolios.

 The plan’s multi-fund portfolios may better suit the investor who wants more control of his or her portfolio’s investment mix as well as the investment strategy that’s applied.
 Most of these also allow you to choose whether you want your portfolio to be passively managed or actively managed.
-Passively managed funds try to mimic the performance of one or more indexes, a compilation of stocks and bonds that reflect a certain portion of the market.
-Actively managed funds are a bit more complex in the sense that the manager uses research and his or her own insight to select underlying funds in an attempt to beat the market.
+Passively managed funds try to mimic the performance of one or more indexes, a compilation of stocks or bonds that reflect a certain portion of the market.
+Actively managed funds are a bit more complex in the sense that the management team uses research and their own insight to select underlying funds in an attempt to beat the market.